-Kay Stilwell Bergquist, Renee Fry, Kevin O'Hanlon, Dylan Grundman, Tiffany Seibert Joekel, Micaela LaRose, Tiffany Friesen Milone, Elizabeth Gleason and Chuck Brown, Investing in Our Future: An Overview of Nebraska's Education Funding System, OpenSky Policy Institute, 2018.
+OpenSky Policy Institute, Investing in Our Future: An Overview of Nebraska's Education Funding System, OpenSky Policy Institute, updated 2021.

-To download a copy of Investing in Our Future: An Overview of Nebraska's Education Funding System, go to www.OpenSkyPolicy.org.
-For other information contact:
+To download a copy of this primer, go to www.OpenSkyPolicy.org.
+To acquire a printed copy or for other information contact:

-OpenSky Policy Institute

-1327 H Street, Suite 102 Lincoln, NE 68508 402.438.0382
+OpenSky Policy Institute 1327 H Street, Suite 201 Lincoln, NE 68508 402.438.0382